angy91m/express-temp-links/README.md

 const app = express();

-// This is an example middleware that checks if client ip that requested a templink is the same that generated it const myMiddleware = ( req, res ) => {
+// This is an example middleware that checks if the client ip that requested a templink is the same that generated it const myMiddleware = ( req, res ) => {

     // req.templinks will be defined in temporary link routes